james2doyle/payroll-calculator/README.md

 **I made this because we kept forgetting the calculation for the business to pay the payroll deductions**

+### Running

+When you first run the app, it tells you that it is not a verified app and that it was downloaded from the web.
+That's fine.
+It just means you got it from a website and not through the AppStore.

+If you are still having issues running it.
+Right click on the app and choose "Open" from the menu.
+This is like saying, *"Just open this B already and I know what I am doing."*

 ### Steps

 * Get the CPP deductions the employee made